 enlarge the place of thy tent... thy seed shall inherit the Gentiles...-

-This may refer to the land area that restored Israel will inhabit.
+This refers to the restoration and expansion of the land area inhabited by Israel, in the Messianic Kingdom.
 She has never fully occupied the borders promised to her (cp.
 Gen 15:18-21; Ex 23:31; Deu 11:24; Josh 1:4).
 Today, her gentile neighbors contest Israel's very right to exist.
 But in that day, the gentiles will seek to bless her because of Him (Isa 2:2,3; 42:1-12).

 fear not; thou shalt not be ashamed {ie., disappointed}: neither be thou confounded {ie., humiliated}...-